 As the UK’s most international contemporary music college, around 40% of the students here at ICMP come from abroad – including a large proportion from across the EU.
 With Brexit now a firm reality after the triggering of Article 50 of the Lisbon Treaty by the UK government in March 2017, many of our current and future EU students are probably wondering what exactly this means for them, especially in relation to tuition fees.
 So we thought we’d better set the record straight as soon as possible.

 Funding arrangements for EU Students

-The UK Government has now confirmed the funding arrangements for EU students joining us in 2019.
+The UK Government has now confirmed the funding arrangements for EU students joining us in 2019 and 2020.

-In January 2019, the UK government provided further reassurance to their commitment to EU students starting their studies in 2019, confirming that, in the event of the UK leaving the EU without a deal, there would be no impact on EU students accessing 'home fee status'.
+In January 2019, the UK government provided further reassurance to their commitment to EU students starting their studies in 2019 and 2020, confirming that, in the event of the UK leaving the EU without a deal, there would be no impact on EU students accessing 'home fee status'.